dkwl93/clank/README.md

 Explicitly ONLY grant the minimum permissions required to limit API requests and also for security reasons.
 GitHub access is READ-ONLY with no way of mutating the codebase directly.

 ## Getting Started
-* Clone this repo
+* Fork this repo
+* Edit the secret config files listed below (gitignored!)
 * run `yarn` or `npm install` to install dependencies
 * run `npm run dev` to start the bot locally

 ## Configuration
 Within the constants folder, there are 2 files which determine which channel the message gets posted into.
-Please change the following files in order for the slackbot to match your desired configuration.
+Please add the following files in order for the slackbot to match your desired configuration.

-### teamMembers.js
+### src/constants/teamMembers.js
 This contains a map between github usernames and slack IDs.
 Required for the bot to know *who* to tag in Slack.
 ```
 {